BEFORE COMMENCEMENT DAY

 For guests using a wheelchair, walker, or any other assistance device, (please note that Oglethorpe does not provide onsite wheelchairs) the closest access to the location of the ceremony is the circular drive at the front of the campus.
 Campus Safety personnel can assist and direct to this drop-off point and then re-direct to nearby parking.
 For the ease of parking and seating, it is strongly advised that these guest arrive on campus at least 45 minutes before the ceremony begins.
-Please use the RSVP form to register your need for this accommodation no later than May 13 and to receive a dashboard marker.
+Please register your need for this accommodation no later than May 11 and to receive a dashboard marker.
 Above all, please be considerate of all of our guests and request this accommodation only as needed.
 Remember, there will be shuttles and golf carts in service.

 What to Wear